Inter Press Service: Legal status

 IPS is registered as an international not-for-profit association.
 It has "general" NGO consultative status with ECOSOC at the United Nations, and the OECD status of "ODA eligible international organization".

 Organizational structure

 Five editorial desks coordinate the project: Montevideo, (regional bureau for Latin America); Berlin-London (for Europe and the Mediterranean); Bangkok (for Asia and the Pacific); New York City (North America and the Caribbean) and Johannesburg (Africa).
 Most of IPS's journalists and editors are native to the country or region in which they work.

-IPS receives funding from various sources: through its subscribers and clients, from multilateral and national development cooperation programmes and from project financing from foundations.
+IPS receives funding from various sources: through its subscribers and clients, from multilateral and national development cooperation programmes, and project financing from foundations.
 It is not, as are most other agencies, financed by a country or newspaper group.
 The agency's budget is comparatively small for "roughly the sixth-largest international news-gathering organization".

 Role

 IPS's role is to provide an alternative to sometimes non-existent or unaffordable clipping services.

 One study by the UN's Food and Agriculture Organization in 1991 found that of the nearly 3,000 clippings with news agency bylines, 13% credited IPS, making it the third-most cited.
 IPS reports were collected from 138 publications in 39 countries, more countries than any other agency.
 IPS was particularly strong in Latin America; 72% of clippings from Latin America with news agency bylines came from IPS.